ARMmbed/lora-docs/docs/intro-to-lora.md

 <span class="notes">**Note:** When ordering hardware, always make sure you get the variant that works in your region (for example 868 MHz in Europe, 915 MHz in the US).</span>

-### Network server
+### 1.3 - Network server

 Now on to the software side.
 You need a server that understands the LoRa protocol and can interpret the data the device sends.
 It's possible to roll your own (Semtech can give you its reference implementation if you sign an NDA), but there are also companies building LoRa network servers as a service, handling everything on your behalf.
 This article uses [The Things Network](https://www.thethingsnetwork.org), an open source, globally distributed network service that also has a free hosted community edition.

 Because a network server only processes your data and doesn't store it, you need a place to store your messages, as well.
 The Things Network allows you to hook into their service through an MQTT client and forward your data to the cloud service of your choice (or straight to your application).

-## Setting up the gateway
+## 2. Setting up the gateway

 You now need to configure the gateway by installing software that scans the spectrum and forwards all LoRa packets to the network server.
-To do this, you will need to log into the gateway.
 Below are setup instructions for the three gateways suggested earlier.

-<span class="notes">**Note:** This section assumes that you're familiar with SSH.</span>

-### Kerlink IoT station

-To configure the Kerlink:

-1. Connect the gateway to your network over Ethernet.
-1. The gateway gets an IP through DHCP.
-1. To quickly find the gateway, look in the DHCP table on your router or use [nmap](http://nmap.org) via `nmap -p 22 192.168.2.*` (if that's your subnet).
-1. You can now log into the gateway through SSH with the username `root` and password `root` (if using 2.x firmware) or `pdmk-0` followed by the last seven numbers of the gateway's serial number (if using 3.x firmware).
+### 2.1 - Prerequisites

+#### Kerlink Wirnet stations

+Follow the instructions in [this document](https://www.thethingsnetwork.org/docs/gateways/kerlink/config.html).

-### MultiTech Conduit
+#### Multi-Tech Conduit

 The Conduit is configured with DHCP disabled, so you need to enable this first.
 There are two options to do this: either via Ethernet or via micro-USB.